Example with custom classification of genotype hits

 Data preparation

-For this example, we have collated genotype-phenotype data from NCBI,
+For this example, we have collated genotype-phenotype data from NCBI

-was generated using AMRFinderPlus.
-This pre-loaded objects
+data was generated using AMRFinderPlus.
+The pre-loaded objects

-ast_CLI and afp_CLI serve as the
+pheno_CLI_public and afp_CLI_public serve as

-input for AMRgen.
-First, we will create a
+the input for AMRgen.
+First, we will

 # Create the new marker.label column

-cli_accession <- afp_CLI_public %>%
+afp_CLI_public <- afp_CLI_public %>%

 mutate(exact_match = if_else(